Back to top

 If You Go

-Armstrong Redwoods State Natural Reserve is open daily from 8 am to one hour after sunset.
-The visitor center is open from 11 am to 3 pm daily.
+Armstrong Redwoods State Natural Reserve is open daily from 8 am to one hour after official sunset.
+The visitor center ((707) 869-2958) is open from 11 am to 3 pm daily.
+The preserve is located at 17000 Armstrong Redwoods Road, Guerneville, CA 95446.

 To get there, head north on 101 through Santa Rosa.
 Take the River Road/Mark West Springs Road exit and head west on River Road to Guerneville.
 Once in Guerneville, make a right turn onto Armstrong Woods Road and follow it into the park.
-There's a $10 per vehicle entry/parking fee ($9 for seniors 62+).
-Parking is available at the entry lot, along Armstrong Redwoods Road, and in the park itself.
+There's a $10 per vehicle parking fee ($9 if you have a passenger aged 62+) if you drive into the park or park at the entry lot.
+Limited free parking is available along Armstrong Redwoods Road on the west side of the road only.

+On-leash dogs are permitted on the main paved road, in the developed picnic areas, and at your campsite if you're camping at Bullfrog Pond Campground.
+Dogs are not allowed on any other trails in the preserve.
 There are picnic facilities near the parking area and about 3/4 mile inside the park.
 Food can be purchased in the town of Guerneville, but not in the park itself.
-Note that adjacent Austin Creek State Recreation Area is currently closed to the public due to the affects of the 2020 Walbridge Fire.